atom/teletype/README.md

     apm install atom/real-time
     ```

+## Usage

+Once you've installed the package, you're ready to start collaborating in real-time.

+- To share your workspace, open the command palette and run the _Real Time: Share Portal_ command.
+Then, use Slack to send the portal ID to the GitHubbers that you want to collaborate with.
+- To join a portal,  open the command palette, run the _Real Time: Join Portal_ command, and enter the portal ID.

 ## Known issues

 It's super early days for the real-time package, so there are a few things you'll want to keep in mind: